 5. Use Google Public DNS

 Another problem in the network could be your DNS.
-It could be from your computer settings or from the ISP DNS or from the VPN private DNS.
+It could be from your computer settings or from the ISP’s DNS or from the VPN private DNS.
 When Google detects unusual traffic originates from specific DNS server they will get blocked till the unusual activity is stopped.

 The simple solution here is to switch the DNS to reliable public DNS.
 Check out the article on how to use Google public DNS.
 In most of the cases, this will work out to overcome the I’m not a robot reCAPTCHA issue.

 6. Searching Illegal Terms